pkoperwas/photonOS-kickstart/README.md

-# kickstart file for VMWare PhotonOS for unattended, automated installations.
+# Automated Installation of VMWare PhotonOS with kickstart file.